-- 1. A municipality's curbside recycling program shall be established by ordinance or a contract with a recycling contractor and be in operation during 2021-2022. - 2.
+- 1. A municipality's curbside recycling program shall be established by ordinance or a contract with a recycling contractor and be in operation during 2023. - 2.
 Municipality must support State efforts in obtaining hauler reports by ensuring compliance through ordinance, contract or license requirements and the ability to exercise punitive actions, if needed. - 3.
 All multi-unit dwellings (4 or more units) must have recycling service available. - 4.
 At a minimum, the municipality must meet or plan to meet the components under the BASIC category of the recycling continuum (see page 9). - 5.
-At a minimum, municipal staff must participate in two recycling coordinator meetings and one meeting with PHE staff per year to develop the two year grant project work plan.
+At a minimum, municipal staff must participate in two recycling coordinator meetings and one meeting with PHE staff per year to develop the two year grant project work plan. - 6.
+Supply Verification of Compliance with Minnesota Statute 115.471 and 115A.46 Public Entities Law (if applicable)

-- 6. Supply Verification of Compliance with Minnesota Statute 115.471 and 115A.46 Public Entities Law (if applicable) - 7.
-Complete projects and performance measures outlined on the application or return funds for incomplete projects. - 8.
-Complete the previous grant cycle expenditures and project final reports as well as submitted a complete application for the current grant cycle. - 9.
+- 7. Submit completed previous grant cycle expenditures and project final reports. - 8.
+Submit complete application and project(s) form, as applicable. - a.
+Complete projects and performance measures outlined on the application or return funds for incomplete projects. - 9.
 Continue to make progress along the municipal recycling performance continuum.